lambdalabs-eu1-webchat/webchat-documentation/README.md

   - Admin
   - Super Admin
     **2-3 User Stories:** As a **\_** I want to **\_\_\_** so that\***\*\_\*\***
-  - As a receptionist I want to change the status of chats so that I keep track of which Guest qeueries are active and which have been resolved.
+  - As a Receptionist, I want to change the status of chats so that I keep track of which Guest qeueries are active and which have been resolved.
   **What internal APIs will you build to implement this feature?**
   [PUT] Chat status
   - Connect to chat endpoint